 Most believe that shou shouldn't be aged any longer than 10 years, because it generally wouldn't benefit the flavor, but only raise the price of such pu-erh.

-In general, however, a ripe pu-erh aged for a more extended amount of time will become smoother, more rounded, less pungent.
+In general, however, a ripe pu-erh aged for a more extended amount of time will become smoother, more rounded, and less pungent.

 Storing A Ripe Pu-erh Tea Cake

-When it comes to pu-erh, tea storage is different from all the other tea types.
+When it comes to pu-erh, storage is different from that of other tea types.
 Since pu-erh is fermented, it is literally a living, breathing organism.
 That is precisely why proper aging can transform it into a miraculous being.
 Or sometimes — kill it.
-With that in mind, it is essential to not keep our living pu-erh wholly sealed off from the outside world the way we would with a fresh green tea, per se.
+With that in mind, it is essential not to keep our living pu-erh wholly sealed off from the outside world the way we would with a fresh green tea, per se.
 On the contrary, it is best to keep the pu-erh cake in its original wrapper and in a container or packaging that gets at least some air exposure.
 Plus, away from an excessively damp or humid environment (humidity of over 70% might cause a problem).

-Learn more about pu erh tea.
+Learn more about pu-erh tea.